EPERLab/osemosys-cr-v2/docs/Parameterization.rst

 To enter demand into the modeling framework, we use A-O_Demand.xlsx (file 8).
-It consists of a single sheet with a table to define projections, having the same capabilities described in Section 2.3.
+It consists of a single sheet with a table to define projections, having the same capabilities described in :ref:`additional set definitions section <additional-definitions>`.
 The transport demands have special commands under the "Projection.Mode" column that contain the "GDP coupling" substring.

 For transport technologies, we enter the base year's fleet, occupancy rate, and distance driven.
 Then we enter the percentual distribution of demand production.